StackedDane/terraform-pfsense-appliance/README.md

-# STACKIT pfSense Deployment
+# STACKIT pfSense Deployment (**Network Area Version**)

-Terraform script to deploy an pfSense firewall into STACKIT Cloud.
+Terraform script to deploy an pfSense firewall into a STACKIT Cloud Project with enabled **Network Area**.

+> If you are unsure if your project is using a network area please refer to the main branch.

 Deployment overview:
 ![](deployment.svg)

 The Terraform deployment consists of:
-+ WAN Network
-+ WAN Router with external RouterIP
-+ LAN Network
-+ LAN Router with static default gateway router to the pfSense firewall
++ Creating two SNA networks (WAN, LAN)
 + pfSense firewall VM + disk volume
 + FloatingIP for firewall VM
 + deactivating port security on firewall ports